"The staff are friendly and approachable and deal effectively with concerns" - Parental quote to Ofsted, March 2018

 Cheney has a dedicated team of teachers and support staff that have the pastoral care of their students at the forefront of all that they do.
 It is an exciting place to be and I cannot wait to see what this academic year brings.

 Louise Elias - Assistant Head

-I have been teaching Chemistry since 2005 and joined Cheney School in 2011 as the Head of Science.
-I have really enjoyed working in such a vibrant and dynamic school for the past seven years, and I’m excited to join the Senior Leadership Team as the Assistant Headteacher responsible for Special Educational Needs and Disabilities (SEND), Pupil Premium and Cheney Plus.
+I moved to Cheney School in 2011 as the Head of Science, having previously taught Science in schools in Hampshire and Dorset.
+In 2018 I joined the Senior Leadership Team as the Assistant Headteacher responsible for Inclusion, overseeing Special Educational Needs and Disabilities (SEND), Pupil Premium and our enhanced provision in Cheney Plus and School Within a School.
 I believe in building a community school that meets the needs of its diverse student body, which strives for the very best outcomes for every student, and is enjoyable to attend every day for students and staff alike.

 Emma Hart - Associate member of SLT / Head of PE / Head of transition

 I have been teaching at Cheney School since 2000 and absolutely love my job.
 As an associate member of SLT, I am Head of PE with additional responsibility for transition into Year 7.
 I am passionate about every student fulfilling their potential and ambitions.
 I work closely with the students, teachers and community to ensure that as many extra curricular opportunities as possible are available.